AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 4. Supporting GMC flight members with creation of standardization document in conjunction with (CSQ/RPO).
 5. Instructing GMC cadets IAW weekly OPORD, plans delivered from the Training Ops Flt/CC, and AFROTCI 36-2011 V1.
 6. Tracking individual objectives for cadets within their flight and reporting them to (CSQ/UTM).
-7. Assisting with PMT planning (CONOPS, lesson plans, etc.).
+7. Planning, organizing, and coordinating weekly CONOPs, lesson plans, instructor assignments, and other LLAB aids.
 8. Communicating training plans to supporting POC staff if applicable.

 **Deliverables:**